IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ## Government Obligations to men and boys

 The *International Covenant on Civil and Political Rights* specifically recognises the rights of men and boys in Articles 2 and 3.
 Article 2 requires States to ensure all the rights to all individuals without discrimination based on sex, and Article 3 requires States to ensure equal enjoyment of rights for men and women.

+ > The obligation to ensure to all individuals the rights recognized in the Covenant, established in articles 2 and 3 of the Covenant, requires that States parties **take all necessary steps to enable every person to enjoy those rights.**[^63] *Emphasis added*

 ### Which parts of government?

 A state's obligations to men and boys involve all parts of the government and public authorities.

 > All branches of government (executive, legislative and judicial), and other public or governmental authorities, at whatever level-national, regional or local-are in a position to engage the responsibility of the State Party.[^11]

 ## Take necessary steps

 The ICCPR requires States to "take the necessary steps"[^16] to provide men their civil and political rights.
 This requirement is "unqualified and of immediate effect.
 A failure to comply with this obligation cannot be justified by reference to political, social, cultural or economic considerations within the State".[^17] Necessary steps include "legislative, judicial, administrative, educative and other appropriate measures."[^18]